 2nd Law: In the planet’s eccentric orbit, the bridge joining the planet’s core to the Sun’s center washes out equal regions in regular periods.

-Third Law: The square of a planet’s time frame of spin all around the Sun varies directly to the cube of its semi-major axis of its ellipse style orbit.
+Third Law: The square of a planet’s time frame of spin all around the Sun varies directly to the cube of the semi-major axis of its ellipse-style orbit.

 With Kepler’s third law of planetary motion and supposing that planets’ trajectories all around the Sun are round, Newton estimated the inverse square rule (i.e., F 1/2).

-Gravity is the pull between the Earth or any other body.
+Gravity is the pull between the Earth and any other body.